The St Francis Way or Way of St Francis is also known as Cammino di Francesco or Via Francigena di San Francesco.

 The St Francis Way is, in a way, a combination of many shorter pilgrimages to some of the Franciscan sanctuaries along the route.

 Florence: UNESCO-listed for its magnificent artistic and architectural heritage, Florence is not only a must-visit in Tuscany but also home to the world’s largest Franciscan church: the Basilica di Santa Croce.
-The temple marks the starting point of the St Francis Way.
+The temple marks the starting point of the St Francis Way in Florence.

 La Verna Sanctuary: is located in a peaceful mountain location surrounded by breathtaking natural beauty.
 It is here where Saint Francis and his followers meditated and where St Francis experienced the stigmata.

-Crossing natural parks, mountain passes and valleys on the Apennine Mountains and stunning medieval hill-top towns and villages; the spectacular nature, landscapes and heritage of the St Francis Way make this route to Rome unforgettable.
-However, due to its mountainous terrain, we recommend the St Francis Way only to experienced walkers.
-Talk to our travel specialists if you need advice about this particular route.
+Crossing natural parks, mountain passes and valleys on the Apennine Mountains, and stunning medieval hill-top towns and villages; the spectacular nature, landscapes, and heritage of the St Francis Way make this route to Rome unforgettable.

 The markings for the St Francis Way will vary: on the first section from Florence to Sansepolcro you will mainly follow red and white long distance markings.
 From Sansepolcro, you will be able to follow the blue and yellow St Francis Way signposts.

-For more information about the St Francis Way, Cammino di Francesco in Italy contact our travel specialists.
+For more information about the St Francis Way, Cammino di Francesco in Italy contact our travel specialists by using the form below: